 Get your cool on in Cardigan

 Imagine your great-gran took up snowboarding, and turned out to be really rather good at it.
 Cardigan’s a bit like that.
 It’s an old fishing port with impeccable Welsh roots: in 1176 the first eisteddfod (a gathering of bards and musicians) was held in Cardigan Castle.
 But it’s also got a very modern, free-thinking streak.
 There’s still an annual eisteddfod, but also the festival-of-ideas DO Lectures.
-The fforest family also run left-field holidays/events, and make wood-fired pizza on the quayside.
+The fforest family also run left-field holidays/events, and make wood-fired pizza on the quayside at Pizzatipi.

 Discover the history of St Davids